CFAC Services and Facilities

 Consultation and Training

-Input on study design and data analysis together with training in the techniques offered through the core are offered by the core.
-Contact the CFAC director, Dr. Ian Sweet, for more details.
+Input on study design and data analysis, together with training in the techniques utilized by the core are offered.
+Contact the CFAC Director, Dr. Ian Sweet or Associate Director, Dr. Sakeneh Zraika for more details.